-A GemStone/S 64 Bit configuration file is a file containing information that, when read at startup time, can control the configuration, behavior, and functionality of the system at run time.
-Some of these configuration settings can be modified dynamically by sending messages in GemStone Smalltalk.
+A GemStone/S 64 Bit configuration file is a file containing settings for configuration parameters, that is read on process startup time, and controls the configuration, behavior, and functionality of the system at run time.
+Some of these configuration settings can only be defined at startup, but others can be also modified dynamically by sending messages in GemStone Smalltalk.